 Learning to sing is about YOU.
 Singing is about the songs you enjoy to sing.

-I am in process of making a list of SONGS WE SING.
+SONGS WE SING.
 I have listed a small selection of what I am presently working on with my pupils on the following page.

 Each person is an individual.

 Each singer comes from a different point in their development.
 Some may have vocal problems, or problems pitching notes.
 These are dealt with, and approached on an individual level.

 There are 3 inescapable truths for ALL voices.